CrashsLanding/petfinder-searcher/README.md

 PETFINDER_SHELTER_IDS=Comma,Seperated,List,Of,Ids
 ```

 We are using Postgres with pg_config, so you need to have that installed, and accessible from the path before going further.
-Talk to Kevin is this isn't fixed / easier to deal with, and you're still reading it.

 We are using Bundler, so before you go any further, make sure bundler is installed with